justecorruptio/jekyll-now/_posts/2018-01-19-Uneven-Merge-Shuffle.md

 ---

 So, this is the solution I've come up with, which I'm calling an "Uneven Merge Shuffle."
 The basic premise is to subdivide the list of consonants and vowels near *(but not at!)* the middle, and recursively merge the pieces.
-The base case is if one list is empty, then the other list is returned.
+The base case is: if one list is empty, then the other list is returned.
 Here's an example of shuffling two short lists:

 ```
 Inductive Case: Split each list near the middle.